Breach Candy Hospital Introduces State-of-the-Art Modular Operation Theatres in Collab with Dräger India - www.lokmattimes.com

 Breach Candy Hospital Introduces State-of-the-Art Modular Operation Theatres in Collab with Dräger India

-PNN Mumbai (Maharashtra) [India], May 7: Breach Candy Hospital, one of Mumbai's most renowned healthcare institutions, has unveiled its ...
+Mumbai (Maharashtra) [India], May 6: Breach Candy Hospital, one of Mumbai’s most renowned healthcare institutions, has unveiled its new ...

 The journey commenced with the installation of three Modular Operation Theatres in the hospital's new building, marking a significant transition for Breach Candy Hospital towards modern surgical infrastructure.
 Recognizing the potential for further enhancement, the hospital decided to expand it modular operating room theatres further in the coming years.